erritis/actix-react-oidc-demo/docs/docker-deployment.md

-**The first deployment option** is to demonstrate how to set up [OpenID Connect](https://openid.net/connect) on both the server and the client using [SSO](https://auth0.com/intro-to-iam/what-is-single-sign-on-sso).
+**Deployment in docker compose** is to demonstrate how to set up [OpenID Connect](https://openid.net/connect) on both the server and the client using [SSO](https://auth0.com/intro-to-iam/what-is-single-sign-on-sso).
 This is a simplified deployment option that should not be used in real projects.

 ---

-## The first deployment option
+## Deployment in docker compose

 ---